zhaoyingpan/facial_expression_editing/README.md

 # 592final_project_2021fall
 This is README of the 592 final project of team 4, 2021 fall.

-1. Please check the screenshot in the folder /proof_of_timestamp!
+1. Please check the screenshot in the folder zhaoyingpan/592final_project_2021fall/proof_of_timestamp!

-2. The original folder is in /project592, and the two notebooks in main folder are arranged version.
+2. The original files are in zhaoyingpan/592final_project_2021fall/project592_original, which can be a little messy.
+We've arranged final codes in the two notebooks (592code_final.ipynb, preprocessing.ipynb).

 3. Please open the link to obtain all images, videos, and other neccessay files.